ACCESSORY DWELLING UNIT ORDINANCE IN CONSIDERATION; SEEKING PUBLIC INPUT

 Click here to view a video that was created by the City of Asheville with more information describing how an ADU can be used.

 Survey – The City would like the help of the citizens to get a better understanding of how property owners and residents of Chattanooga feel about Accessory Dwelling Units, so the Regional Planning Agency is conducting a survey.
-This survey allows residents the opportunity to provide input on whether or not ADUs should be allowed in areas outside the Form Based Code and how to handle existing second units that have already been constructed within the city.
+This survey allows residents the opportunity to provide input on whether or not ADUs should be allowed in areas outside the Form Based Code.
 The results of the survey will guide the RPA with drafting the ordinance to help ensure the ordinance maintains the character of local neighborhoods and does not create negative impacts.

 Please click here to complete the survey.